Charleston, Tennessee: History

-During the Civil War the Henegar House, the oldest remaining brick structure in Bradley County, was used as headquarters by both Union and Confederate generals including William T. Sherman, Oliver O. Howard, Marcus J. Wright, and Samuel Bolivar Buckner.
+During the Civil War the Henegar House, the oldest remaining brick structure in Bradley County, was used as headquarters by both Union and Confederate generals including William T. Sherman, Oliver O. Howard, Marcus J. Wright, and Simon Bolivar Buckner.
 It was here that on November 30, 1863, Sherman reportedly advised the Henegar family to flee the south, stating that "not even a bird would remain" once he was finished and foreshadowing his March to the Sea the following year.
 The Charleston Cumberland Presbyterian Church building was used as a hospital by Confederate Forces in 1863.
 The railroad bridge over the Hiwassee River in Charleston was destroyed as part of the East Tennessee bridge burnings in November 1861.

 From 1925 to 1927, a section of U.S. Route 11 was constructed through Charleston.
 The portion through downtown was bypassed by the present-day alignment to the west in 1940.
 The original highway still exists as parts of Market and Water Streets, and on January 10, 2008, was listed on the National Register of Historic Places as the Cleveland to Charleston Concrete Highway.

 Charleston was incorporated on November 11, 1956.
 Several areas in and around Charleston were used as the primary filming locations for the 1960 Elia Kazan film Wild River.
 The city's business district served as the fictional Garthville in the film.

 Charleston was the first city in Tennessee to elect a black mayor and the first city to appoint a black police chief.

 Geography

 Charleston is situated along the south bank of the Hiwassee River, which flows down out of the Blue Ridge Mountains several miles to the east and empties into the Chickamauga Lake impoundment of the Tennessee River several miles to the west.
 The river forms the boundary between Bradley County and McMinn County.
 Calhoun, Charleston's sister city, is situated on the north bank of the Hiwassee, on the McMinn County side.
+In 2026, Tennessee Valley Authority released a map showing that approximately 50 structures in Charleston would be flooded in the event that North Carolina's Chatuge Dam were to fail.

 Charleston is traversed by U.S. Route 11, which enters the city from Calhoun to the north and exits the city en route to Cleveland to the south.
 Interstate 75, which roughly parallels U.S. 11 in the area, runs about 2 mi west of Charleston, and is connected to the city by State Route 308.

 According to the United States Census Bureau, the city has a total area of 1.0 sqmi, of which 0.1 sqmi, or 5.77%, is water.